 During the 1980s the Foundation took a leading role in developing community work among British churches.
 At a similar time, the Foundation was a driving force behind European church networks, bringing together theologians, economists and activists to develop common agendas.

 Since 2001, under the leadership of the Foundation’s current Director of Research, Prof Chris Baker, our emphasis has been on urban change (the postsecular city), religious and spiritual capital, wellbeing, and economic affairs.
 The pursuit of these research aims has increasingly involved creative partnerships with Christian groups, other faiths, and secular organisations.

 Recognising societal shifts and a changing landscape amongst the institutions and traditions we formerly worked with (Trades Unions, public and voluntary sector, the macro-economic consensus, Church, Christian social ethics and pastoral theology), since 2001 the Foundation has re-emerged as a research and ideas hub resourcing action through teaching, training and publications.

-The Foundation has been working in partnership with the University of Chester since 2009.
-The fruits of this partnership have included establishing the Centre for Faiths and Public Policy, a research and conference centre providing high-quality teaching and supervising doctoral research.
+The Foundation worked in partnership with the University of Chester from 2009 to 2017.
+The fruits of this partnership included establishing the Centre for Faiths and Public Policy, a research and conference centre providing high-quality teaching and supervising doctoral research.

 Whilst remaining within the Temple tradition, the Foundation continues to develop and adapt the principles of Christian social thought and practice.
 In the years ahead we seek to work collaboratively with people of all faiths and those from secular traditions towards a deeper understanding of both the theory and practice needed to sustain the economic, social and political wellbeing of society.